minitwit-tdb/DevOps/report/SystemView.md

 ### Dependencies

-The dependency graph for our Minitwit application can be seen in the Directed Acylic Graph below, where the green edges visualises dependencies used during development and the red edges visualises run-time dependencies.
+The dependency graph for our Minitwit application can be seen in the Directed Acylic Graph below, where the green edges visualise dependencies used during development and the red edges visualise run-time dependencies.

 ![Dependency graph](images/deps.svg)